foundata/hugo-theme-dev/README.md

 ## Installation and usage<a id="installation"></a>

-The theme is intended to be added as Hugo module in your `exampleSite` and sandbox projects:
+The theme is intended to be added as Hugo module in your `exampleSite` and sandbox projects.
+Simply add the following to your [`theme:` configuration](https://gohugo.io/hugo-modules/theme-components/):

 ```yaml
 theme:
   - "golang.foundata.com/hugo-theme-dev"
 ```
-That's it.
-This path refers to a Go/Hugo module.
-Hugo automatically fetches and imports the theme as a module, so you do **not** need to add it to your `module.imports` manually.

-But keep in mind that Hugo modules [require Hugo, Go and Git](https://gohugo.io/hugo-modules/use-modules/#prerequisite) to be installed on your system.
+Hugo automatically fetches and import theme module paths as Go/Hugo modules, so you do **not** need to list them under `module.imports` manually.
+Using modules requires [Hugo, Go, and Git](https://gohugo.io/hugo-modules/use-modules/#prerequisite) to be installed on your system.

 ## Configuration<a id="configuration"></a>